 19 "Eco-schemes support farmers who adopt or maintain farming practices that contribute to EU environmental and climate goals.
-Through eco-schemes, the EU rewards farmers for preserving natural resources and providing public goods, which are benefits to the public that are not reflected in market prices" - Eco-schemes - European Commission (europa.eu)

-20 "Agri-environment climate commitments support practices that limit the loss of soil organic matter, foster soil biodiversity and reduce soil pollution.
+Through eco-schemes, the EU rewards farmers for preserving natural resources and providing public goods, which are benefits to the public that are not reflected in market prices" - Eco-schemes - European Commission (europa.eu) 20 "Agri-environment climate commitments support practices that limit the loss of soil organic matter, foster soil biodiversity and reduce soil pollution.
 (DG AGRI, no date.)".

-constraints include administrative and bureaucracy complexity, delays in and lack of agroforestry programmes, and difficulties in being granted permission to plant trees (Tranchina et al., 2024).
+(Tranchina et al., 2024).
 This can be linked to issues related to coherence between various legislations (e.g. conservation, agriculture, land access), lack of knowledge regarding agroforestry by policymakers, and policies that are not well tailored for specific contexts (Tranchina et al., 2024).